Broadridge Financial Solutions (NYSE:BR) Issues Earnings Results

-Broadridge Financial Solutions (NYSE:BR – Get Free Report) issued its quarterly earnings results on Tuesday.
-The business services provider reported $1.00 EPS for the quarter, beating the consensus estimate of $0.97 by $0.03, Briefing.com reports.
+Broadridge Financial Solutions (NYSE:BR – Get Free Report) announced its quarterly earnings results on Tuesday.
+The business services provider reported $1.00 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.97 by $0.03, Briefing.com reports.
 Broadridge Financial Solutions had a net margin of 10.73% and a return on equity of 42.77%.
-The company had revenue of $1.42 billion during the quarter, compared to analysts’ expectations of $1.48 billion.
-During the same quarter last year, the company posted $1.09 EPS.
-The firm’s revenue was down .6% compared to the same quarter last year.
+The firm had revenue of $1.42 billion during the quarter, compared to analysts’ expectations of $1.48 billion.
+During the same period in the prior year, the company posted $1.09 EPS.
+The company’s revenue was down .6% on a year-over-year basis.
 Broadridge Financial Solutions updated its FY25 guidance to $8.35-8.66 EPS.

-In other news, President Christopher John Perry sold 31,539 shares of the business’s stock in a transaction dated Wednesday, August 14th.
-The stock was sold at an average price of $207.37, for a total value of $6,540,242.43.
-Following the completion of the sale, the president now directly owns 67,215 shares of the company’s stock, valued at approximately $13,938,374.55.
-The trade was a 0.00 % decrease in their position.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other news, President Christopher John Perry sold 31,539 shares of Broadridge Financial Solutions stock in a transaction on Wednesday, August 14th.
-The shares were sold at an average price of $207.37, for a total value of $6,540,242.43.
-Following the transaction, the president now directly owns 67,215 shares of the company’s stock, valued at $13,938,374.55.
-The trade was a 0.00 % decrease in their position.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Chairman Richard J. Daly sold 21,938 shares of the company’s stock in a transaction on Friday, September 6th.
-The shares were sold at an average price of $207.66, for a total transaction of $4,555,645.08.
-Following the completion of the sale, the chairman now owns 105,094 shares of the company’s stock, valued at approximately $21,823,820.04.
-This trade represents a 0.00 % decrease in their position.
+In other news, President Christopher John Perry sold 17,534 shares of the company’s stock in a transaction dated Tuesday, September 10th.
+The shares were sold at an average price of $213.41, for a total value of $3,741,930.94.
+Following the sale, the president now directly owns 50,237 shares of the company’s stock, valued at $10,721,078.17.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, President Christopher John Perry sold 17,534 shares of the stock in a transaction dated Tuesday, September 10th.
+The shares were sold at an average price of $213.41, for a total transaction of $3,741,930.94.
+Following the sale, the president now directly owns 50,237 shares of the company’s stock, valued at approximately $10,721,078.17.
+This represents a 0.00 % decrease in their position.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Timothy C. Gokey sold 25,000 shares of the stock in a transaction dated Friday, August 23rd.
+The shares were sold at an average price of $209.31, for a total transaction of $5,232,750.00.
+Following the sale, the chief executive officer now directly owns 206,349 shares in the company, valued at $43,190,909.19.
+This trade represents a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold 133,713 shares of company stock worth $27,967,456 in the last ninety days.
-1.30% of the stock is owned by corporate insiders.
+Insiders have sold 133,713 shares of company stock valued at $27,967,456 in the last three months.
+1.30% of the stock is currently owned by company insiders.

 Broadridge Financial Solutions, Inc provides investor communications and technology-driven solutions for the financial services industry.
 The company's Investor Communication Solutions segment processes and distributes proxy materials to investors in equity securities and mutual funds, as well as facilitates related vote processing services; and distributes regulatory reports, class action, and corporate action/reorganization event information, as well as tax reporting solutions.